MaheshGuptak1/OIBSIP/Task4/README.md

-3)Then simply start your app  "npm app.js"
+3)Then simply start your app  "node app.js"